03-24-2012: May Rough Rice: Production Up as Countries Recover from Last Year's Weather Problems

 Commitment 1

 In the chart below, the yellow line is the futures price, read on the right axis.
 All other colors are read on the left axis.
 Blue is small speculators.
 Red is large speculators.
 Green is commercials.
-Large speculators with the best track record are getting increasingly-short.
+Large speculators with the best track record are getting increasingly-long.

 Commitment 2